-UNIVERSITY OF SOUTH CAROLINA UPSTATE 2022/2023 ANNUAL SECURITY AND FIRE SAFETY REPORT
+UNIVERSITY OF SOUTH CAROLINA UPSTATE 2023/2024 ANNUAL SECURITY AND FIRE SAFETY REPORT

-For the 2022 Academic Year, the University of South Carolina Upstate enrollment was 5,300 students for the spring semester and 5,405 students for the fall semester.
+For the 2022 Academic Year, the University of South Carolina Upstate enrollment was 4,923 students for the fall semester.
 The student body is approximately 68.56% female and 31.44% male.
-Approximately 743 students lived in on-campus housing during the spring 2021 semester and 620 during the fall semester.
+Approximately 681 students lived in oncampus housing during the spring 2021 semester and 791 during the fall semester.
 Additionally, there are approximately 834 employees, 525 full-time equivalent (FTE - faculty and staff combined) and 309 part-time equivalent (PTE) employees.